Live Like a Cop, Die Like a Man

-Live Like a Cop, Die Like a Man (Uomini si nasce poliziotti si muore) is a 1976 Italian poliziotteschi crime film, directed by Ruggero Deodato and starring Marc Porel and Ray Lovelock.
+Live Like a Cop, Die Like a Man (Uomini si nasce poliziotti si muore, 'If a man is born a policeman, he dies a policeman') is a 1976 Italian poliziotteschi crime film, directed by Ruggero Deodato and starring Marc Porel and Ray Lovelock.

 Plot

 Fred and Tony are members of an elite 'special squad' of police in Rome who are licensed-to-kill, undercover cops who thrive on living dangerously.